-The Anti-Monitor is a supervillain from the 1985 DC Comics series, Crisis on Infinite Earths, and first appeared in #2 of that series (he remained a “shadow” until #5).
-He is The Monitor’s counterpart from The Anit-Matter Universe, and was the sole Guardian of The Sinestro Corps.
-The Anti-Monitor was destroyed in #12 of the Crisis on Infinite Earths series, but returned in Green Lantern: Sinestro Corps #1, where, against his will, was the source of The Black Lantern Corps Central Power Battery.
+The Anti-Monitor is a supervillain from Crisis on Infinite Earths and first appeared in #2 of that series (he remained a “shadow” until #5).
+He is The Monitor’s counterpart from The Anit-Matter Universe and was the sole Guardian of The Sinestro Corps.
+The Anti-Monitor was destroyed in #12 of Crisis on Infinite Earths, but returned in Green Lantern: Sinestro Corps #1.

 Born on Maltus as an Oan, Krona is a scientist and is said to be near immortal and invulnerable.
-He also possesses psychic powers, which include telepathy, psychokinesis, and others.
+He also possesses psychic powers, which includes telepathy and psychokinesis.
 Krona became obsessed with observing the origins of the universe, and how it began, despite the legend that doing so would bring about a great disaster.
 He constructs a machine, breaking through the temporal barrier, which allows him to view the beginnings of time itself.

-He, then, witnesses the hand of creation depositing the “speck” that would grow to become the universe, but this causes his machine to explode at that very moment.
-In turn, this causes the universe to shatter, and as a result, creates a multiverse as the universe replicates itself into parallel universes.
-Hence, the Anti-Matter Universe is also created, releasing new evil upon the cosmos, which spawned the likes of The Monitor and Anti-Monitor.
-Interestingly, these actions lead to the Oans becoming the Guardians of the Universe, and their first act to punish Krona, transforming him into pure energy, left to wander the cosmos.
+Then he witnessed the hand of creation depositing the “speck” that would grow to become the universe, but this causes his machine to explode at that very moment.
+In turn, this causes the universe to shatter and, as a result, creates a multiverse as the universe replicates itself into parallel universes.
+Hence, the Anti-Matter Universe is also created, releasing new evil upon the cosmos.
+This spawned the likes of The Monitor and Anti-Monitor.
+Interestingly, these actions lead to the Oans becoming the Guardians of the Universe, and their first act to punish Krona, transforming him into pure energy left to wander the cosmos.

 10. Mr. Mxyzptlk